- How should payment be made for my citation?

 If you enter a plea of Not Guilty and request a trial, you will be scheduled for a pretrial conference, prior to your case being set for trial.
 It is your responsibility to keep copies of your paperwork, to remember this date, and to see your case through to final disposition.

 Appeal and Motion for New Trial

 All appeals and motions for new trial shall be in conformity with the requirements set forth by the Texas Code of Criminal Procedure as it is interpreted by the appellate courts.
 The Cedar Park Municipal Court is not a court of record; therefore, all appeals are conducted in the Williamson County Courts at Law.
 These trials are trials "de novo" which means that the entire case is re-tried as if the trial in Municipal Court never occurred.
 In order to preserve the right to appeal, a proper and timely appeal bond must be filed with the Municipal Court.

 Unacceptable attire includes, but is not limited to:

 - Muscle shirts, clothing with offensive, vulgar, racist, sexist, obscene, or suggestive words, slogans, depictions, or pictures, including grotesque creatures

 - Clothing that is dirty, torn, or ragged

 - Clothing that is too tight or too short

-Pro Se parties (individuals representing themselves without an attorney) should be prepared to present their cases in a proper manner.
-The Court can not represent you, instruct you on court procedure, evidence, or rules, or how to present and prove your case.
+Pro se parties (individuals representing themselves without an attorney) should be prepared to present their cases in a proper manner.
+The Court can not represent you, instruct you on legal procedure, evidence, or rules, or how to present and prove your case.
 Please make sure that you are at the Court on the date and time your hearing is scheduled.

 - Do not argue with the Court.